arturmpinho/coffeeinsider/README.md

 2 - Scroll down to GitHub Pages section

-3 - Choose the correspondent master branch and click save
+3 - Choose the corresponding master branch and click save

 The page is now live on https://arturmpinho.github.io/coffeeinsider/